Slow speed preserves nutrients

 We purchased the Omega 8006 Nutrition Center Masticating Juicer so our reviewer could put it to the test in her kitchen.
 Keep reading for our full product review.

 A high-end masticating juicer, such as the Omega Nutrition Center, is the gold standard when it comes to extracting maximum juice from fruits and veggies.
-Masticating juicers crush fruits and vegetables in a bladeless system at low speed to prevent heat buildup that can damage perishable vitamins, minerals, and antioxidants.
+Masticating juicers crush fruits and vegetables in a bladeless system at low speed to prevent heat buildup.
 Keep in mind, this style of juicer will take longer to operate compared to higher-speed centrifugal models.
 But, if you want to make high-quality juice with minimum food waste, a masticating juicer is your best bet.
 Is the Omega Nutrition Center the best in its class?
 We stocked up on produce to find out.

 Setup: Takes some practice